-Small and intimate weddings are trending now, and it’s not just because they’re very budget friendly.
-More and more couples are more likely to opt for a more intimate celebration to get quality face tome with each guest, as well as create a more relaxed, casual vibe, especially in this special year.
-However, small doesn’t have to mean boring and there’re so many ways to add a personal touch to your big day.
+Small and intimate weddings are trending now for 2023, and it’s not just because they’re very budget friendly.
+More and more couples are more likely to opt for a more intimate celebration to get quality face time with each guest, as well as create a more relaxed, casual vibe, especially in this special year.
+However, small doesn’t have to mean boring and there are so many ways to add a personal touch to your big day.
 Check out these amazing small wedding ideas I’ve rounded up and get inspired.

 Small Wedding Ceremony on a Budget